Retiring Happy, Wild, and

 (already published in five foreign languages but not in English) and get partnerships with high

 profile individuals and corporations to help sell 500,000 copies of this book.

 Note: Look Ma,

-Life's Easy has already been published in ebook format for the Kindle.
+Life's Easy is also published in ebook format for the Kindle.
 Purchase

 Look Ma, Life's Easy on